LBlanka99/netlient-homework/README.md

 npm start
 ```

 The application should now be running locally at https://localhost:44405/.
-You can access it in your web browser.
+You can access it in your web browser.<br>
+You can log in with default username: admin, and default password: 123.

 <!-- MARKDOWN LINKS & IMAGES -->